 The Republic of Nicaragua is becoming increasingly attractive to exporters.
 It is Central America’s largest country, with an expanding economy that has posted growth of between four and five percent annually over the past few years.
 The country has reduced its debt and controlled its formerly high inflation rates.
 Its population of six million represents a large, developing market.
-Learn more about the advantages of using ocean freight transportation from the US to Nicaragua as part of your export strategy.
+Learn more about the advantages of using ocean freight to Nicaragua as part of your export strategy.

 Clothing, textiles, and agriculture represent the majority of Nicaragua’s exports.
 There is also a growing mining sector.
 The country’s capital, Managua, is Central America’s third-largest city, with a population of over two million; it is Nicaragua’s economic center, and many national and multinational businesses operate there.
 Ocean freight to this inland city can be arranged.

 The US receives about 60 percent of Nicaragua’s exports, and provides 25 percent of its imports.
 This makes the US Nicaragua’s most important trading partner.
 Many subsidiaries of US companies also operate in Nicaragua.
 All of this means that it is well worth your while to explore ocean freight to Nicaragua.

 What is the volume of your shipment?
 You’ll require a full container (FCL) if you are shipping six standard pallets or more.
 A 20-foot container takes a maximum of 10 standard pallets, while a 40-foot container will accommodate 22 standard pallets.

 If you are concerned about the possibility of your merchandise being damaged by contact with other exporters’ goods, then you will also want to choose FCL.

 If that is not a concern, and you are interested in saving on shipping costs, then a shared container load (LCL)-groupage-is for you.
 Sharing means paying only for the space you use. iContainers can provide you with information on rates and other important details.